clenemt/clenemt.dev/_pages/dashboard.md

 layout: page
 title: Dashboard
 subtitle: A new kind of dashboard.
-desc: A dash-boarding service for businesses to work collaboratively.
+desc: A dashboarding service for businesses to work collaboratively.
 permalink: /work/dashboard/
 ---